 Pumpkin storage: Puree can be refrigerated in a tightly sealed container up to 3 days or stored in the freezer up to 6 months.

 Prep: 50 minutes Roast: 1 hour Stand: 1 hour Oven: 375°

-1. Preheat oven to 375°F. Scrub pumpkins thoroughly.
+1. Preheat oven to 375°F. Start by cleaning your pumpkin for cooking.
+Scrub pumpkins thoroughly.
 Cut pumpkins in 5-inch-square pieces, discarding stems.
 Remove seeds and fibrous strings (save seeds for roasting, if desired).
 Arrange pumpkin pieces in a single layer, skin side up, in a foil-lined shallow baking pan.

 2. Roast, covered, for 1 to 1-1/2 hours or until tender.
 When cool enough to handle, scoop pulp from rind.
 Place, in batches if necessary, in a blender container or food processor bowl.
 Cover and blend or process until smooth (or for a chunkier puree, blend or process until slightly chunky).

 3. Place puree in a 100% cotton cheesecloth-lined fine mesh sieve (use a double thickness of cheesecloth).
 Allow to stand for 1 hour to drain.
 Press lightly to remove any additional liquid (discard liquid).

 Get more pumpkin substitutes.Get Our Free Emergency Substitutions Chart!

 Make Pumpkin Pie with Fresh Pumpkin